In this guide

 Strategy 3: Event Arbitrage

-Prediction market prices sometimes diverge across platforms or between a market's implied probability and related markets.
-Common arbitrage opportunities:
+Prediction market valuations occasionally diverge between platforms or between a market's current odds and logically connected markets.
+Typical opportunities include:

 Strategy 4: Half-Kelly Position Sizing

-The Kelly Criterion gives the mathematically optimal position size for each trade.
-In practice, use half-Kelly (50% of Kelly recommendation) to account for uncertainty in your own probability estimates.
-Never risk more than 5% of your total bankroll on any single market regardless of conviction.
+The Kelly Criterion establishes the mathematically ideal stake for each trade.
+In real-world application, employ half-Kelly (50% of the Kelly-derived amount) to accommodate imprecision in your own probability assessments.
+Maintain a strict rule: never allocate more than 5% of your total capital to any single contract, regardless of confidence level.

 Kelly formula: f = (bp - q) / b, where b = net odds, p = your probability, q = 1 - p.